isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/MyPrices/readme.txt

 Clicking on this will make myprices scan your broker list , compare whats there with the values you set under the craft tab and add how many of what items you need to make to replenish your broker stocks to your craft script favourites list.

+If you set a bags options to be 'Contents are not for sale' then that bag will be ignored by the script when you use 'Craft List'.

 Next time you run craft you can choose '_myprices' from the list under the Advanced Tab , Press Load and then the Submit Queue button and you can then start crafting what you need.